Grenish/detoxify/README.md

 # Detoxify

-Detoxify is a Chrome extension designed to remove YouTube Shorts from your feed and search results, providing a streamlined, distraction-free experience.
-Compatible with all Chromium-based browsers, Detoxify ensures a clean and focused YouTube interface.
+Detoxify is a browser extension designed to customize your YouTube experience by removing distracting elements like YouTube Shorts from your feed, search results, and sidebar.
+Compatible with both Chrome and Firefox browsers, Detoxify ensures a clean and focused YouTube interface.

-Detoxify is currently in the testing phase and requires further improvements.
-At present, it can hide Shorts from the YouTube feed and search results, though they may reappear after some time.
-Additionally, once Shorts are hidden, toggling them back on does not always display them correctly.
+## Features

+- Hide Shorts from YouTube homepage feed
+- Hide Shorts from search results
+- Hide Shorts from sidebar navigation
+- Simple toggle button to show/hide Shorts as needed

+## Current Status

+Detoxify is continually improving with each release.
+The extension now effectively hides Shorts from all key areas of YouTube's interface and properly restores them when toggled back on.

 **Planned Improvements:**

-- [ ] Resolve bug preventing Shorts from reappearing after toggling.
+- [x] Hide Shorts from sidebar navigation
-- [ ] Add option to filter feed videos based on selected tags.
+- [ ] Add option to filter feed videos based on selected tags
-- [ ] Enhance UI/UX for a more intuitive experience.
+- [x] Enhance UI/UX for a more intuitive experience
-- [ ] Introduce an option to hide playables (for YouTube Premium users).
+- [ ] Introduce an option to hide playables
-- [ ] Attempt to hide ads on the homepage (fingers crossed!).
+- [ ] Attempt to hide ads on the homepage (fingers crossed!)

-These enhancements aim to provide users with greater control over their YouTube experience, focusing on a clean and customizable interface.
+## Development

+### Project Structure